NITCbase/nitcbase.github.io/docs/Misc/B+ Trees.md

   The leaf nodes of B+ trees are maintained as a linked list maintaining key values in sorted order, so doing a linear scan of all keys will require just one pass through all the leaf nodes.
 A B tree, on the other hand, would require a traversal of every level in the tree.
 This property aids us in the process of fetching records.
 For example, consider a query to fetch records with a particular attribute value greater than `X`.
 At first, we traverse down the tree, starting from the root, to find the first key value in the leaf node that succeeds in satisfying our search condition and fetch that record using its record pointer.
 Since the keys are maintained in a sorted linked list manner, we can linearly scan further from our first success point.

 :::info Question
 **Q.** How many keys can be stored in an internal block of a B Tree and B+ Tree?
-(Block size: 1024 bytes, Record and Child pointer: 6 bytes)
+(Block size: 1024 bytes, Record and Child pointer: 6 bytes, Key value: 10 bytes)

 <details>
 <summary>
 View solution
 </summary>

 **B Tree**:- An entry in an internal node can be considered as a set of a key, record pointer, and child pointer.
 Hence its size is 22 bytes (10+6+6).
-We also have an additional child pointer(_recall that k entries will have k+1 children_).
+We also have an additional child pointer (_recall that k entries will have k+1 children_).
 Hence number of entries `n` can be calculated as.

 $$
 22n + 6 = 1024 \\